dschalk/monads-for-functional-javascript/README.md

   ```
 Variations on the Theme

 Variations on the Monad theme serve diverse purposes.
 Instances of MonadState preserve computations so they won't have to be performed again.
 An instance of MonadState2 keeps a record of game play allowing players to back up and resume play from a previous display of numbers.
 It also keeps the current game parameters - score, goals, operator, selected numbers, and remaining numbers - in a single array which is stored in the archive whenever a new state is created.
 MonadItter instances are used to parse websockets messages and organize the callbacks neatly.
-MonadEr catches NaN and prefents crashes when undefined variables are encountered.
+MonadEr catches NaN and prevents crashes when undefined variables are encountered.
 I defined a message emitting monad but it seemed useless in this Cycle application where reactivity is pervasive.
 When you want to emit and listen for messages, it is better to build a driver and merge its stream of messages into the application cycle.

 The various monad constructors demonstrate a coding style and philosophy, and are not intended to serve as a static library.
 You might find Monad useful as it is, and of course you are welcome to use it, but you might also take the general idea and eliminate some features and add others to suits your needs.
 Or you might prefer an entirely different way of organizing your code.
 You can incorporate your own monad constructors into any framework, just I have make mine part of this Cycle application.